BroadbandForum/usp/specification/mtp/mqtt/index.md

 **R-MQTT.29** - MQTT 5.0 Endpoints MUST include a `usp-err-id` MQTT User Property in `PUBLISH` packets of content-type “application/vnd.bbf.usp.msg”.
 The value of this header is:  \<USP Record to-id\> + "/" + \<USP Message msg\_id\>.

-**R-MQTT.30** - When a MQTT 3.1.1 USP Endpoint receives a `PUBLISH` packet containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST silently drop the USP Record.
+**R-MQTT.30** - When an MQTT 3.1.1 USP Endpoint receives a `PUBLISH` packet containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST silently drop the USP Record.

-**R-MQTT.31** - When a MQTT 5.0 USP Endpoint receives a `PUBLISH` packet containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST send a `PUBLISH` packet with Content Type application/vnd.bbf.usp.error, a User Property set to the received `usp-err-id` User Property, the Topic Name  set to the received Response Topic, and a `PUBLISH` Payload (formatted using UTF-8 encoding) with the following 2 lines:
+**R-MQTT.31** - When an MQTT 5.0 USP Endpoint receives a `PUBLISH` packet containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST send a `PUBLISH` packet with Content Type application/vnd.bbf.usp.error, a User Property set to the received `usp-err-id` User Property, the Topic Name  set to the received Response Topic, and a `PUBLISH` Payload (formatted using UTF-8 encoding) with the following 2 lines:

 *    `err_code:`\<numeric code indicating the type of error that caused the overall message to fail\>
 *    `err_msg:`\<additional information about the reason behind the error\>